swap2p-eth/swap2p/README.md

 ```

 This command force-compiles with Hardhat, regenerates the viem-friendly ABI/types (in `typechain-types/`), and copies the artifacts into `app/lib/swap2p/generated/` for the Next.js app.

+### Frontend data access

+- UI components should not call viem adapters (e.g. `getOffer`) directly.
+Use the provider helpers (such as `useOffers().refreshOffer`) to load data.
+- Every adapter response is normalised via shared utilities (token/fiat lookup, sanitizers, `mergeOfferWithOnchain`) before hitting the UI.
+Reuse these helpers when adding new data flows.